Skip to content Skip to Chat

 What Is Computer Information Technology?

-The term “information technology” gets thrown around a lot these days, but what does it actually mean and why is it important?
+The term “information technology” is used often and sounds broad, but what does it actually mean and why is it important?

-IT is the development, maintenance, and use of computer systems and networks; but it encompasses a wide variety of tech-based disciplines that deal with information and data.
-Security and communication are huge elements of the technology industry, especially as systems become more public and technology continues to evolve.
+While IT deals with the development, maintenance, and use of computer systems and networks, it encompasses a wide variety of tech-based disciplines that handle information and data.
+Security and communication are important elements of the technology industry, especially as systems become more public and technology continues to evolve.

 Why Is Information Technology Important?